godotengine/godot-docs/tutorials/inputs/inputevent.rst

    not.
 This can be configured through :ref:`Area3D <class_Area3D>` properties).
    In the case of a 2D scene, conceptually the same happens with :ref:`CollisionObject2D._input_event() <class_CollisionObject2D_method__input_event>`.

-When sending events to its child and descencand nodes, the viewport will do so, as depicted in the following graphic, in a reverse depth-first order, starting with the node at the bottom of the scene tree, and ending at the root node.
+When sending events to its child and descendant nodes, the viewport will do so, as depicted in the following graphic, in a reverse depth-first order, starting with the node at the bottom of the scene tree, and ending at the root node.
 Excluded from this process are embedded Windows and SubViewports.